 For me the relief was so strange and sudden that I had to learn more about copaiba, and interestingly, the endocannabinoid system.

 Did you know that plants other than cannabis also contain cannabinoids?
-Found naturally in black pepper, clove, rosemary, and very richly in a Brazilian tree called copaiba, BCP is a natural endocannabinoid that can interact with the same receptors as CBD, but is a more effective option.
+Found naturally in black pepper, clove, rosemary, and very richly in a Brazilian tree called copaiba, BCP is a natural endocannabinoid that can interact with the same receptors as CBD.

 Yes, the endocannabinoid system gets its name from the plant that led to its discovery, but it is actually a very normal and important network in the human body, helping to manage pain-sensation, anxiety, inflammation, and other physiological responses to different forms of stress.